 +2 Attack rating and +1 Damage to all attacks made

 in Personal Combat.

-In 1464 he fought at the Battle of Hexham under the Duke of Somerset.
-After the Lancastrian defeat and Somerset’s execution he escaped to exile Ireland with 30 men.
-The Earl of Oxford returned to England in 1469 and fought at the Battle of Edgecote Moor where the Neville’s now allied with House of Lancaster defeated King Edward and William Herbert the Earl of Pembroke.
+In 1464 he was at the Battle of Hexham serving under the Duke of Somerset.
+After the Lancastrian defeat and Somerset’s execution he escaped to exile Ireland with 40 men.
+The Earl of Oxford returned to England in 1469 and fought at Edgecote Moor where the Nevilles now allied with House of Lancaster defeated King Edward and William Herbert the Earl of Pembroke.
 He is married to Lady Alice Neville, Baroness de Vere, younger sister of Queen Elizabeth of York.
-He is a Die Hard.
 The Earl of Oxford is a Committed Lancastrian.